 The contradictory nature of exhibitions of the late 19th century emphasizing the divorce from classical iconography and the academicism of painting from the past is that creating works with the shock value of Manet’s Olympia (1865), depicting the painter and prostitute Victorine Meurent, or Renoir’s Moulin de Gallete (1876) in outdoor café dance hall, was an avant-garde practice only encompassing a world for bourgeois (primarily European) men.
 Grieselda Pollock emphasizes this division in her Chpt.
 “Modernity and the Space of Femininity” from her text Vision and Difference.
 Pollock asserts.
 “For Women, the public spaces thus construed were where one risked losing one’s virtue, dirtying oneself; going out in public and the idea of disgrace were closely allied.
 For the man going out in public meant losing oneself in the crowd away from both demands of respectability.”
 Moreover, as late 19th century Flâneur embraced Baudelaire’s call to modernist freedom to experience the public world in Paris from the perspective of indulging the senses, for women, this ecstasy found in the pubic space only meant demise in the personal realm.

 In consideration of the limitations of public space that women experienced in Europe and America in the late 19th century one particular composition in the exhibition beckons the viewer to consider what restraints, if any, were placed on their intellectual lives.
-Amélie Beaury-Saurel painting Dans le Bleu (1894), oil on canvas depicts a women in a fashionable floral print sunken with her head in her hand gaze off in the space of contemplation smoking a cigarette and having a cup of tea in what appears to be the privacy of her own home.
+Amélie Beaury-Saurel painting Dans le Bleu (1894), oil on canvas depicts a women in a fashionable floral print sunken with her head in her hand gazing off into space in contemplation while smoking a cigarette and having a cup of tea in what appears to be the privacy of her own home.
 In the late 19th century it was not acceptable for bourgeois women to smoke in public therefore it is assumed Beaury-Saurel is at home representing in painting her ability to momentarily step out of her social boundaries of gender and class.
 The stigma around women smoking in public emphasizes yet another restraint placed on women by decorum yet to be challenged by modernism.
-In the text compiled text Smoke: A Global History of Smoking authors Linda and Michael Hutcheons discuss how it would have been a symbol not only of a lower class but of “social and sexual autonomy” to see women smoking outside in paintings but also in Opera’s like Carmen, whose heroine figure was known to represent bohemian gypsies.
+In the compiled text Smoke: A Global History of Smoking authors Linda and Michael Hutcheons discuss how it would have been a symbol not only of a lower class but of “social and sexual autonomy” to see women smoking outside in paintings but also in Opera’s like Carmen, whose heroine figure was known to represent bohemian gypsies.
 A year after Beaury-Saurel painted this work the Barcelona born Parisian painter married Pierre Louis Rodolphe Julian who established an art school for both women and foreign artists who were rejected from the Ecole des Beaux Arts called the Académie Julian.
 Her husband secured her a position as the head of the women’s atelier allowing her to make a generous living and provide for her mother and sister.
 The question then is what is the shape of this “New Woman” that goes beyond stereotypes of femme enfant and femme fatale that Beaury-Saurel represents?
 At this point the women who received recognition for artistic developments in the late 19th century were established via proxy of their husband or a male relative, like Berthe Morisot’s famous brother-in-law Manet, but the world of artistic practice for women was still limited to class and privilege.
 It would take the turmoil of a war stricken 20th century to begin to change roles for women to vote, work, create and occupy the many spaces of the public lives of men.